 These snow boots styles all fit “true to size”, which means that you need to provide your toddler with a half a size longer of the size that he/she measured at the shoe measuring scale in order to allow for growing room.
 Remember to always round-up in order to allow for enough growing room for the whole winter season.

 I have noticed how parents who live in areas where it might, or it might not snow, are hesitant of buying a pair of snow boots for their kids.
 This is totally understandable, since they don’t want to get stuck with a pair of footwear that their kids won’t ever use.
 The issue is that if you wait too long in the season to purchase the boots, then that particular boot style that you are looking for your child might not be available anymore.

 One great advantage about these snow boots is that they can also be worn as a pair of rain boots, which means that your toddler will be able to wear them in the even that it doesn’t snow.

 What Are Parents Saying About These Snow Boots?

 My son is 14 months and wears a size 6 shoe.
+He has the widest feet with a high instep!
+I am so happy I was able to find a pair of boots that fit his extra wide feet.
 I bought a size 7 because I want him to be able to wear them for the whole winter season.
 My son walks just fine in them (they are very lightweight and flexible).
 I love the fact that they are completely adjustable, you just tighten the back Velcro strap.
-Another advantage is that they fit a child with extra wide feet.

 “BEST WINTER SHOES FOR TODDLERS”

-If you have tried any snow boot style that has worked well for your toddler with wide or extra wide feet, please let us know in the comments section below so other parents can also benefit from your experiences.
+If you have tried another snow boot style that has worked well for your toddler’s extra wide feet, please let us know in the comments section below so other parents can also benefit from your findings.